AlessaHernandez/alessahernandez.github.io/README.md

-🔭 I’m currently studying two BS: Computer Science, Data Science <br/>
+🔭 I’m currently studying Architecture <br/>
 📫 How to reach me: You can reach me on [linkdIn](), or email at 314266985@fa.unam.mx